 • Visit the world's highest cricket ground.

-• Witness the unique Hot sulfur spring in Tattapani.
+• Witness the unique Hot sulphur spring in Tattapani.

-Acharya Diwakar Datt Sharma, one of the great Sanskrit scholars and astrologers of Himachal Pradesh thoughtfully named the state.
-The word Himachal is a derivation of ‘Him’ which means ‘Snow’ and ‘Aanchal’ means ‘Lap’.
-Etymologically, the hilly state has a perfect name as this mesmerizing part in India lies in the lap of eternally snow-covered Himalayas.
-Himachal Pradesh is indeed the most beautiful and serene tourist destination in India that has everything to offer.
+Acharya Diwakar Datt Sharma, one of the great Sanskrit scholars and astrologers of Himachal Pradesh, thoughtfully named the state.
+The word Himachal derives from 'Him', which means 'Snow', and 'Aanchal' means 'Lap'.
+Etymologically, the hilly state has a perfect name as this mesmerising part of India lies in the lap of eternally snow-covered Himalayas.
+Himachal Pradesh is India's most beautiful and serene tourist destination, with everything to offer.

 Flight Booking